arch-kiosk/demo/kiosk/custom/sync_custom/readme.md

-we are using the kiosk defaults for USTP
+we are using the kiosk defaults here